 S – Speech: can the person speak clearly and understand what is said to them?

 T – Time: call 999 if they show any of the above symptoms.

 Symptoms are sudden and may also include loss of vision, loss of balance and coordination, numbness or only mild weakness.

-Information about symptoms, causes, diagnosis and treatment is available on the NHS choices stroke pages.
+Further Information about symptoms, causes, diagnosis and treatment is available on the NHS website.

 TIA – transient ischaemic attack (mini stroke)